Online Learning Academic Support

 Students are responsible for payment of the proctor.

-Students who live within a 100-mile radius of a Mercy College campus are required to take exams on campus on the designated exam dates/times.
-Students who live within a 100-mile radius from a Mercy College campus do not qualify for a remote proctor.
+Students who live within a 100-mile radius of a Mercy University campus are required to take exams on campus on the designated exam dates/times.
+Students who live within a 100-mile radius from a Mercy University campus do not qualify for a remote proctor.

 Note: The Testing Office does not administer English exams.
 Please contact the English Department directly regarding English exams.
 The contact in the English Department is Linda Dubiell, Ldubiell@mercy.edu, 914-674-7353.